tphilippsen/Project-3/README.md

 ## Objective

-We want to use this data to answer these questions: <br />
+Use this data to answer these questions: <br />
 - Where are meteorites falling and being found? <br />
 - What are the most commonly found meteorite types? <br />
 - Are the more modern century’s collecting more meteorites compared to older century’s? <br />